 The Razer Hammerhead USB-C have satisfactory controls.
 Their simple in-line remote has three buttons that provide clicky feedback.
 The up and down buttons adjust the volume.
 One push of the middle button plays/pauses music and accepts/ends calls.
 Double-tapping skips the track while triple-tapping it returns you to the previous track.
 Finally, if you hold the button, you can decline a call or activate the voice assistant.
 There's also a switch located on the side of the controls which turns the ANC on/off.
 However, the switch can be hard to use one-handed.
 The overall control scheme can also be a little tricky to use at first, especially as clicking too many or few times can activate the wrong command.

-The Razer Hammerhead USB-C have a good build quality.
+The Razer Hammerhead USB-C have a good build quality and feel as well-built as the Razer Hammerhead True Wireless 2021.
 They have a braided audio cable and the buds are wrapped in aluminum casings, which gives them a durable feel.
 While the part of the cable leading to the USB-C connector seems like it could be a weak point, it's still fairly sturdy overall.

 These headphones have a hybrid dynamic and balanced armature transducer, which is advertised to handle low and high frequencies separately, producing more immersive and clear audio.
 However, they struggle to produce a punchy, thumpy bass while their treble-range sounds dark and dull.
 That said, their mids are very well-balanced, making them better-suited for vocal content.
 Unfortunately, they don't have an EQ to tweak their sound.